varenya/elpsykongroo/content/blog/underappreciated-skills-of-dev/index.md

 ![https://media.giphy.com/media/QMHoU66sBXqqLqYvGO/giphy.gif](https://media.giphy.com/media/QMHoU66sBXqqLqYvGO/giphy.gif)

-So anything in your codebase that you are able to read and understand quickly.
-Which just works? - It's boring, but it's the coolest thing you have just witnessed.
+So anything in your codebase that you are able to read, understand quickly and it just works? - It's boring, but it's the coolest thing you have just witnessed.

-> Boring is good.

 > “Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better. - Edser W. Dijkstra”
+And to make matters worse: complexity sells better. - Edsger W. Dijkstra”

 And whenever ***simplicity*** is mentioned in software I try and include this talk from **Rich Hickey**: